How Often Should You Survey Employees?

 Here are some example survey objectives:

-• My employees are returning to the office soon and I want their feedback on how to make this transition as smooth as possible
+• My employees are returning to the office and I want their feedback on how to make this as smooth as possible

 • I’ve never surveyed before and need to gather baseline data so I know how we should focus our strategic planning moving forward.